devjoe1991/yourora-native/docs/prd.md

-# YourOra - Product Requirements Document (Enhanced)
+# Miha - Product Requirements Document (Enhanced)

 ---

 ## 1. Vision & Principles

 **Vision:**
 Build the social layer of everyday effort.
-YourOra turns each workout or positive habit into a proud, judgment-free daily post that fuels accountability via streaks and community.
+Miha turns each workout or positive habit into a proud, judgment-free daily post that fuels accountability via streaks and community.

 **Product Principles:**
 - **Effort > Aesthetics:** We reward showing up, not perfection.
 A quick selfie after a walk or a screenshot of a finished workout is more valuable than a heavily edited gym photo.